 Pension statements for all your pensions

-Confirm the date you want to take your money
+Confirm the date you’ll take your money

 Check what type of pensions you have

-Read all the information about your options
+Read about your options